 Because the GeekDesk v3 is built on the JieCang frame, it does come with the same issues as all of the other products using a similar column.
 Over lubrication being the most noticeable, after just a short amount of the time columns began to turn white.

-The GeekDesk v3 also uses the older technology found in the one of the older versions of JieCang’s control boxes.
+The GeekDesk v3 also uses the older technology found in one of the older versions of JieCang’s control boxes.
 This same control box was used on a Jarvis desk we tested two years prior to receiving the GeekDesk v3.
 This box is larger than the most current version and had even more caulk used to hold components to the board.

 Cheap glides, exposed gears in the motors and over lubricated gears were also a major problem we found after opening the GeekDesk v3.
 After seeing four different versions of JieCang frames, we can safely assume all of their OEM frames look the same.